 Quickscribe is thrilled to announce that Don Lidstone, Q.C., partner at Lidstone & Company in Vancouver, will act as Quickscribe's expert annotator in the area of local government law.
 Don has been practising in the area of local government law since 1980 and has published numerous papers and consulted on the development of the Community Charter as well as other municipal statutes in a number of provinces.
 He has also worked with Quickscribe to help us maintain our popular BC Local Government Index, which is still being used by most local governments in BC.
-Don and his team will be contributing annotations to key local government laws within Quickscribe Online 2.0.
+Don and his team will be contributing annotations to key local government laws within the new Quickscribe Online (CivicLaws) service.